 Mr Bailey, 27, who used to work in computer forensics, is the British manager leading Team Secret, a group of five players from Canada, Sweden, Germany and Estonia, who are among the favourites for the title.
 “I handle their travel, their hotels, their flights, their food, everything – so all these guys have to worry about is the game itself.”

 Most teams are run by e-sports organisations, who rely on sponsorship from technology companies or video game accessories companies.
-Zhihao Chen, 25, a Chinese gamer known as “Hao”, is the highest-earning professional, making £800,000.
+If you notice, most of them have devoted their time and assets to making mmr boost, rewards, and taking the industry to a top-notch level.
+Zhihao Chen, 25, a Chinese gamer known as “Hao”, is the highest-earning professional, making 800,000.

 The quarter-finals of the League of Legends world championship will take place at Wembley in October.